 Would you wear a T-shirt that could monitor your health from home?
 A new high-tech shirt packed with sensors is helping patients track vital signs after leaving the hospital—potentially allowing for a faster, safer recovery.
 Is this the future of at-home healthcare?

-#HealthTech #SmartClothing #MedicalInnovation #PatientCare ...
+#HealthTech #SmartClothing #MedicalInnovation #patientcare ...
 See moreSee less

 High-Tech T-Shirt Tracks Patients' Vitals